-Table saws are ideally suited for ripping lumber, that is making long cuts with the grain of the wood.
-However, one common accessory (which typically is included with your purchase of a table saw), known as a miter gauge, can make the table saw just as useful for making cross-cuts (typically cutting a piece of wood to length, against the grain of the wood at various angles, from 90-degree perpendicular cuts to miters of almost any angle.
-Since a table saw's blade can be angled up to 45-degrees, and the miter gauge can be angled as well, the table saw can make compound cuts that are most often reserved for a compound miter saw or radial-arm saw.
+Table saws are ideally suited for ripping lumber—long cuts parallel to the grain of the wood.
+However, one common accessory that is typically included with your table saw, known as a miter gauge, can make the table saw just as useful for making cross-cuts perpendicular to the grain of the wood at various angles, from 90-degree perpendicular cuts to miters of almost any angle.
+Since a table saw's blade can also be set for angles up to 45-degrees, the miter gauge allows your saw to make many of the compound cuts that are normally reserved for a compound miter saw or radial-arm saw.

-As you learn to use a table saw miter gauge, the easiest cut to begin with is a square cross-cut, where the miter gauge is set to 90-degrees (based on the angle markings on the gauge), and the end of the board is cut square.
+As you learn to use a table saw miter gauge, the easiest cut to learn is a square cross-cut, where the miter gauge is set to 90 degrees based on the angle markings on the gauge, and the end of the board is cut square.

 As with any operation with a table saw, always keep your hands well away from the table saw's blade.

-Angled cross-cuts are similar to square cuts, except that the miter gauge is set to an angle (of up to 45-degrees) before sliding the gauge and corresponding wood piece toward the blade to make the cut.
-When making an angled cut using the miter gauge, move the gauge a little bit slower than you did making a square cut, as the gauge's movement can tend to slide the board out of position as you move toward the blade.
-A small woodworking clamp can be used to secure the board to the gauge to hold it in place as you make the cut.
+Angled cross-cuts are similar to square cuts, except that the miter gauge is set to an angle of up to 45 degrees before sliding the gauge and corresponding wood piece toward the blade to make the cut.
+When making an angled cut using the miter gauge, move the gauge a little bit slower than you did making a square cut, as the gauge's movement may tend to slide the board out of position as you move it across the blade.
+A small woodworking clamp can be used to secure the board to the gauge as you make the cut.

-Of course, combination cuts can also be completed by setting both the angle of the miter gauge and the bevel of the saw blade to the desired angles before easing the gauge forward, completing the compound cut.
+Compound cuts, featuring both miter and bevel angles, can be completed by setting both the angle of the miter gauge and the bevel of the saw blade to the desired angles before sliding the gauge forward across the saw blade.

-When cutting longer boards (of up to 4-feet in length), you may wish to secure a sacrificial strip of wood to the face of your miter gauge to provide added stability to the board being cut.
-Most miter gauges have a matching set of holes in the back through which you can drive a wood screw with a cordless drill to secure the sacrificial board to the flat face of the miter gauge.
+When cutting longer boards (of up to 4 feet in length), you may wish to secure a sacrificial strip of wood to the face of your miter gauge to provide added stability to the board being cut.
+Most miter gauges have a matching set of holes in the back through which you can drive a wood screw to secure the sacrificial board to the flat face of the miter gauge.
 Some high-quality miter gauges come with an extra-long wood facing for exactly this reason.

 Additionally, there are jigs that can be attached to a miter gauge to make specialty cuts.
 One such example is a box joint jig for making perfectly-matched box joints (or finger joints) using your table saw and a stacked dado blade set.